Al3xBrs/Python-OC-Lettings-FR/doc/index.rst

 You can deploy a Docker Image on your machine using Docker Desktop.
 Docker Desktop has an user friendly interface that permits you to understand what is done.
 To install Docker Image, go to : `https://www.docker.com/products/docker-desktop/`.

+If you need to change your Sentry DSN, you can add a SENTRY_DNS variable in the Render .env file.

 .. _Deploy and gesture:
 Deploy and Gesture